KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 This page serves to give a list of all breaking/major changes.

+# vNext

+## `TextBox` and all related components are now abstract

+`BasicTextBox` is provided as a drop-in replacement that comes with the framework design language.

+## `PasswordTextBox` has been renamed

+Renamed to `BasicPasswordTextBox` and comes with the framework design language.

 # [2019.1211.1](https://github.com/ppy/osu-framework/releases/tag/2019.1211.1)

 ## The value provided in the constructor for `Bindable<T>` is now used as both the initial and default value